 Goal No. 1: Improve Water Supply Management - Ensure adequate water supply to meet the Region’s expected surface and groundwater needs between now and 2045 while minimizing environmental impacts.

 Objective 1a: Promote natural water storage through meadow, stream and forest restoration.
 Natural features such as streams, meadows and forest landscapes have been impacted and their ability to store water has been reduced.
-This objective includes reducing live fuel loads and excessive vegetation (where fire has been suppressed), to reduce vegetation transpiration, and increase water storage in soils and streams.
-Removal of exotic vegetation, that has higher water use than native vegetation, can also improve water storage.
+This objective includes reducing live fuel loads and excessive vegetation (where fire has been suppressed), to reduce vegetation transpiration to sustainable levels, and increase water storage in soils and streams.
+Removal of exotic vegetation, which has higher water use than native vegetation, can also improve water storage.
 When natural features such as meadows and stream/riparian areas have been impacted, their ability to store water likely has been reduced.
 Restoration projects can help restore the natural hydrologic functions and provide better storage and release of water.

-Objective 1b: Increase understanding of the water balance and groundwater resources.
+Objective 1b: Increase understanding of the water balance and subsurface water resources.
 The Region’s natural storage capacity is not well understood, largely because the groundwater is found in fractured bedrock that is not as easily modeled as a typical alluvial aquifer, and groundwater monitoring is limited.
+The depth of subsurface water in soil, and weathered bedrock is also not well known, but central to forest resilience and summer baseflow in streams.
 In addition, surface water monitoring is sporadic and inadequate in many areas.
 Hydrologic studies of the Region and especially near population centers are needed to more fully understand the water budget.

-Objective 1c: Increase capacity of water storage facilities.
+Objective 1c: Increase water storage, including targeted groundwater recharge and shallow subsurface storage.
 Increasing storage capacity can provide greater water reserves on a short and long-term basis as well as provide flood protection.
 Capacity can be increased by constructing new storage facilities, raising dams, or removing accumulated sediments.
+Water resources planning should consider variability in amount, intensity, timing, quality and location of runoff, especially as it relates to climate change.
+Planning efforts should also consider all types of recharge opportunities and capabilities and techniques at suitable points of water collection.
+Efforts should be made on identifying and utilizing the excess floodflows during winter that can be re-routed to suitable locations with high infiltration rates for enhancing groundwater recharge.
+Also determine response of shallow subsurface water storage and snowpack storage to forest treatment and disturbance.

 Objective 1d: Efficiently use, conserve and recycle water resources.
 Water conservation, water recycling, and improved infrastructure efficiencies are important tools to meet increasing water demands throughout the Region.
 Water use can be optimized through urban water conservation, agricultural water conservation and recycling of treated effluent.
 The goal here is to help local communities reduce water use by 20%.

 Objective 1e: Mitigate and adapt to climate change impacts on water supplies.
-Climate change impacts could increase evaporation and alter precipitation patterns resulting in more droughts, less overall precipitation, and less snowpack storage.
+Climate change is projected to increase evaporation and alter precipitation patterns resulting in more-severe droughts, less overall precipitation, and less snowpack storage.
+The Region is currently undergoing an extensive drought-induced forest mortality event that will have an affect on streamflow for decades.
+In combination with climate change, many previously forested areas may not recover and convert to new vegetation types, permanently altering evapotranspiration, watershed storage and streamflow.
 Chapter 15 – Climate Change includes several strategies to reduce the impacts from and increase resiliency to climate change.
 The RWMG is encouraging ‘no-regret’ strategies that would benefit the Region whether or not climate change occurs.